 Gabapentin for Migraines Is an “Off-Label” Use

 When a drug is used for something other than its purpose previously approved by the FDA, it’s called an off-label use.
-Since the FDA regulates the approval and testing of drugs (and not how doctors choose to prescribe them), your doctor is allowed to prescribe gabapentin for migraines if it seems like the right solution.
+Since the FDA regulates the approval and testing of drugs (and not how doctors choose to prescribe them), your doctor is allowed to prescribe gabapentin for migraine attacks if it seems like the right solution.

-Dosing Gabapentin for Migraines
+Dosing Gabapentin for Migraine

 If your doctor prescribes gabapentin, be careful to take only the recommended amount.
 Also talk to your doctor about how to wean off of it, should it become necessary to stop taking gabapentin.